brsbyrk/is-prime/README.md

 })();
 ```

-> **Note:** To run the `example.html` file, you need to serve it from a web server.
+> **Note:** To run this html code, you need to serve it from a web server.
 Opening the file directly in the browser may not work due to security restrictions on loading WebAssembly modules.
-You can use a simple HTTP server like `http-server` or `python -m http.server` to serve the file safely.
+You can use a simple HTTP server like `python -m http.server` to serve the file safely.

 ```html
 <!DOCTYPE html>